Recommendations

 Perform a lumbar puncture unless the procedure is contraindicated.[2]

-Order a computed tomography (CT) scan to look for alternative intracranial pathology if the child has reduced or fluctuating level of consciousness, or focal neurological signs.[2]
+Do not routinely perform neuroimaging before lumbar puncture.
+Consider computed tomography (CT) scan to look for alternative intracranial pathology if the child has reduced or fluctuating level of consciousness, or new focal neurological features which might indicate raised intracranial pressure.[2]

 Features of meningococcal disease other than meningococcal meningitis are not covered in this topic.
 See Meningococcal disease.

-Be alert to the possibility of bacterial meningitis when assessing anyone aged <16 years with an acute febrile illness.[2]
+Be alert to the possibility of bacterial meningitis when assessing any child or young person with an acute febrile illness.
+Be aware that bacterial meningitis:[2]

-Classical signs of meningitis (neck stiffness, bulging fontanelle, high-pitched cry) are often absent in infants with bacterial meningitis.[2]
-Do not be reassured by lack of fever in an unwell baby; around 50% of young infants diagnosed with bacterial meningitis are afebrile on presentation.[4]
+Do not be reassured by lack of fever in an unwell baby; more than 50% of neonates diagnosed with bacterial meningitis are afebrile on presentation.[3]

-Symptoms and signs of bacterial meningitis in children and young people:[2]
+Symptoms and signs that may indicate bacterial meningitis in babies, children, and young people.[2]

 |